srguiwiz/inflation/README.md

 - for another country,
 - for a currency and its predecessor,
+- with more current data,
-- with newer and older data, or
+- with further back data, or
 - with a different appearance.

 One difficulty level up is to derive a calculator